length

 Day 11: Najera to Santo Domingo de la Calzada (21km)

 Today we walk along wonderful wide country tracks passing through remote gently rolling farmland.
 The first 5km is leisurely and brings you to the town of Azofra.
-Azofra is a tiny village with an approximate population 500 which relies on the Camino for its survival.
+Azofra is a tiny village with an approximate population of 500 which relies on the Camino for its survival.

-In medieval times Azofra was the site of many pilgrim hospitals and a hostel has been here since 1168 when it was founded by Isabel la Católica.
+In medieval times Azofra was the site of many pilgrim hospitals, and a hostel has been here since 1168 when it was founded by Isabel la Católica.
 From Azofra you pass over the Rio Tuerto and continue on a pleasant winding track to the village of Cirueña.

 From here you start an enjoyable descent into Santo Domingo de la Calzada.
 Santo Domingo de la Calzada owes its inspiration to Saint Dominic of the Road who dedicated his life to improving the physical route for the pilgrims and built a pilgrims’ hospital (now the Parador) and a church which has now evolved into the Cathedral.
 Both buildings are located in the historic town square, Plaza del Santo.